What's Kinesiology Tape and How Should You Use It?

 3 Tips for Using Kinesiology Tape

-Even if you don't have pain, asking a professional to apply the tape first can be helpful, says Whitney Heins, certified running coach and founder of US running community The Mother Runners.
-That way, you can get advice on placement and detailed instructions, making it easier for you to apply it on your own.
+Even if you don't have pain, asking a professional to apply the tape first can be helpful, says Whitney Heins, certified running coach and founder of running community The Mother Runners.
+That way, you can get advice on placement and detailed instructions that makes it easier for you to apply it on your own.

 - Wrap the middle portion of the tape around the targeted area, especially if there's a minor muscular injury.
 This is the portion of the tape that has the most stretch.
 For example, with a strained calf, the middle of the tape will need to cover the back of your lower leg.

-- Make sure there isn't any stretch in the ends of the tape.
+- Be sure there isn’t any stretch in the ends of the tape.
 Essentially, the middle, stretchy portion should be bookended by firm edges.